-The second way is to add the account to your gmail using POP3, for which I wil give you detailed directions below.
-In order to do this, you will need to know your email username (frequently it is the full email address itself), password, and the POP server.
-The POP server is usually mail.yourdomainnamehere.com – for example, if your email address is email@example.com, frequently the username will be firstname.lastname@example.org and the POP server will be mail.tacos.com.
+Yes!
+In order to do this, you will need to know your email username (it is almost always the full email address itself), password, and the POP server.
+The POP server is sometimes mail.yourdomainnamehere.com – for example, if your email address is email@example.com, frequently the username will be firstname.lastname@example.org and the POP server will be mail.tacos.com.
 Or it might just be tacos.com.
 Or it might be something weird.

 - Login to Gmail

-- Up in the tippy-top right-hand corner, click on the icon of a gear and click on Settings.
+- Up in the top right-hand corner, click on the icon of a gear and click on Settings.

 - Click on the Accounts and Import link at the top.

-- Next to Check mail from other accounts (using POP3), click on Add a POP3 mail account you own.
+- Next to Check mail from other accounts, click on Add a mail account.
 A new window will pop up.

-- Enter the email address and click on Next Step.
+- Enter the email address and click on Next.